sriramgkn/sriramgkn.github.io/miscellaneous.md

 This page is dedicated to my personal opinions, thoughts, and random things I find cool in the real and virtual world!

+If there's one thing I've appreciated about science all the way since high school, it is the power of geometric intuition.
+Geometric intuition underlies not just physics and mathematics, but practically everything humans can imagine and create.
+While I couldn't prioritize Machine Learning as an undergrad, I'm quite excited about teaching it to myself!
+I'm currently going through [these](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU) wonderful lectures rigorously.

 ### Movie suggestions
 - 2020: Tenet, WW84, Enola Holmes, Extraction, Greyhound, The Outpost, The Gentlemen, Jojo Rabbit, 1917, Parasite, Knives Out.